PrivateAIM/documentation/src/guide/user/sdk-core-doc.md

 ### Purpose

 The Data Source Client is a service for accessing data from different sources like FHIR or S3 linked to the project.

+All methods in this section require the node to have an active Data API connection.
+On nodes without one (aggregator nodes started without `aggregator_requires_data=True`, or `"proxy"` nodes), they log a warning and return `None` instead of raising — use `node_has_data()` to branch on this.

 ### List of available methods